ios-public-workshops/NewsFetcherWorkshops/Week1/Week1-Creation.md

     ![Alt Text](images/10.gif)

 1. Run the app again by hitting the play button.
-We will need to wait while data is fetched, but then we should see `content` label being updated to show a real headline.
+We will need to wait while data is fetched, but then we should see `content` label being updated to show a real title.
 Oops, the text is getting cropped!

     <img src="images/11.png" height="600" title="Our label is showing, but it does not look pretty :(" alt="alt text">